Feria de la Manzanilla: May 29 to June 3, 2018

-When you think of stereotypical “Spain” what images come to mind?
-For me it’s flamenco dresses, good wine, music, and dancing…and Sanlúcar’s Feria de la Manzanilla encompasses all of these elements and then some!
+When you think of stereotypical “Spain” what comes to mind?
+For me it’s flamenco dresses, good wine, music, and dancing…and Sanlúcar de Barrameda’s Feria de la Manzanilla encompasses all of these elements and then some!
 Cities all over Spain have their own annual fairs but if you ask me, the feria of Sanlúcar de Barrameda is the best.
-Of course, I’m slightly biased considering I live here…but once you’ve attended a few ferias for yourself you might feel the same way!
+Of course, I’m biased considering I live here…but once you’ve attended a few ferias for yourself you might feel the same way.
 Before getting into the details of the event, let’s go over a few vocab words.
 Make sure to check out my post on the ferias of Andalusia as well for more tips.

 - Traje de Gitana: You’ll see women wearing these traditional gypsy dresses / flamenco dresses at the feria.
 I’m obsessed with them (I own five of my own) and love attending the annual fashion shows that take place before feria begins.

 - Sevillanas: You’ll see people dancing Sevillanas at feria.
 It’s a traditional dance and music style that got its flamenco flair in the nineteenth century.
-I took Sevillanas classes in Sanlúcar and my instructor explained that the four parts of the dance represent four stages of a romantic courtship; first the couple meets, then they fall in love, then they fight, and finally they make up.
-The pasos or parts of the dance interpret this story.
+I took Sevillanas classes in Sanlúcar and my instructor explained that the four pasos of the dance represent four stages of a romantic courtship.
+In the first dance the couple meets, in the second then they fall in love, in the third they fight, and finally in the fourth they make up.

 - Cacharitos: This word refers to the carnival rides (attraciones) which are located near the portada of the feria.
 Keep in mind you’ll need to purchase tickets to go on the rides.
 And I’d recommend visiting this section of the feria before drinking Manzanilla. 😉 On Wednesdays you can ride the cacharitos for half-price too!

 The history of Sanlúcar de Barrameda’s annual fair